mentat-collective/emmy.js/README.md

 Start the setup with `npm i` to install all the dependencies and development tools we use.
-Then `npx gulp` should arrange for all the assets to be built in the `out` directory.
+Then `npx gulp` should arrange for all the assets to be built in the `build` directory.

 If you want to develop simultaneously on both the `emmy` and `emmy.js` repositories, you can `npx gulp watch_cljs` to watch the Clojure side.